markus-bcit/term2/ACIT 2831 Business Systems Analysis/Notes/Notes.md

 	- under specific circumstances
 	- to produce an outcome of value, i.e. the reason 'why'
 - actors interact with verbnoun

+## Review
+`Production: any information system an orginization uses in its day-to-day operations` `BPM (Business Process Model): understand how a business runs train new people inprove how things work`